“It is essential that, by the end of their primary education, all pupils are able to read fluently, and with confidence, in any subject...” (DfE 2013)

 Currently, the key, quality texts that we are using in school to drive our topics and English lessons are as follows:

-Be Excited About Reading (BEAR) time takes place daily from 9:00-9:25.
-This is when “traditional” guided reading takes place.
+Bolsover: Everyone A Reader (BEAR) time takes place daily in classrooms.
+This is when our shared reading sessions takes place.

-During this time, the children are grouped by reading ability and they read a text and answer questions focused on what they need following assessment of the children - focussing on the key reading domains they require from assessment.
+During this time, the children read a shared text and answer questions focused on what they need (following assessment of the children) - focussing on the key reading domains they require from assessment.
+We use the same text throughout the week.
+Our sessions each week go through the following structure:

 Over the course of the week, all children will have had the chance to read and answer questions with the class teacher.